RayHightower/troop534/source/personal-management/index.markdown

 5. Talk to Scouts who earned Personal Management Merit Badge before you.
 What can they tell you about the experience?

 ###Additional Motivation
 Skills learned through Personal Management are enablers for entrepreneurship.
-Consider this story about Richard Branson, the UK-based entrepreneur.
+Consider this story about Richard Branson, the UK-based entrepreneur (as told to [James Clear](http://jamesclear.com/successful-people-start-before-they-feel-ready)).

 >I was in my late twenties, so I had a business, but nobody knew who I was at the time.
 I was headed to the Virgin Islands and I had a very pretty girl waiting for me, so I was, umm, determined to get there on time.
 >&nbsp;<br/><br/>